Naya Muluk

-Naya Muluk (नयाँ मुलुक) is a geographical region of Nepal, which is situated western-south part in Nepal.
-The Terai land between Kali River to Rapti River called "Naya Muluk" after 1860.
+Naya Muluk (नयाँ मुलुक) is a geographical region of Nepal, which is situated in the south-western part of Nepal.
+The Terai land between Kali River and Rapti River was called "Naya Muluk" after 1860.

 History

-After Anglo-Nepalese War in 1814-1816, Nepal was forced to sign a treaty called Sugauli Treaty in which Nepal lost one third part of geographical territory.
+After the Anglo-Nepalese War in 1814–1816, Nepal was forced to sign a treaty called the Sugauli Treaty in which Nepal lost one third of its geographical territory.
 The geographical territory was sectioned in five parts as below: